U.S. Wastewater Treatment Factsheet

 Biosolids End-of-Life

-- Biosolids is nutrient-rich treated sludge that results from POTW treatment of municipal wastewater.21
+- Biosolids are nutrient-rich treated sludge resulting from POTW treatment of municipal wastewater.21

 Biosolid Use23